DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 He shook his head once and moved on.
 Lina caught the gesture and reset their pace to something even a suspicious camera would find boring.

 On the far side, the river should have rejoined the walkway.
 Instead, the paving stones dead‑ended into a barrier with fresh bolts and older stains.
-Beyond the waist‑high fence, the ground dipped into a shallow, unsanctioned desire path: the **gap** the note had warned against—a narrow ribbon of trampled earth that shaved minutes off a route if you were the sort of person who trusted your ankles.
+Beyond the waist‑high fence, the ground dipped into a shallow, unsanctioned desire path: the **gap** the note had warned against - a narrow ribbon of trampled earth that shaved minutes off a route if you were the sort of person who trusted your ankles.

 Jason’s chest pulled inward like a hand had pressed there.
 Not pain.
 A pressure gradient.